 Additional services include:

-- Keeping tabs on how much money is available without logging in separately to each account.
+- Keeping tabs on how much money you have available without logging in separately to each account.

-- Alerts when bills are due, when there are new transactions, and every time something changes that may affect how much money is available.
+- Getting alerts when bills are due, when there are new transactions, and every time something changes, that may affect how much money is available.

 - Notifications about large purchases that may be out of your budget range.

-Wally is perfect for travel as it can track spending in different currencies and countries and syncs with over 15k banks globally!
+Wally is perfect for frequent travelers as it can track spending in different currencies and countries and syncs with over 15k banks globally.

 Types of Budgeting Apps